Jyotishman89/8086-Hardware-Latency-Profiler/README.md

 While cycle-accurate CPU emulators attempt to replicate every micro-state of a processor, this tool provides a high-level **heuristic performance estimation**.
 Utilizing an XGBoost regressor trained on over 82,500 simulated contextual execution sequences, the engine evaluates multi-line assembly blocks as a contextual sliding window.
 By combining sequence-based machine learning with a deterministic Shadow Decoder (`MicrocodeInsightEngine`), it accurately identifies architectural bottlenecks—such as memory bus saturation or control flow hazards—to help developers optimize code at the algorithmic level.

 ## System Architecture
-The application is structured as a strictly decoupled full-stack machine learning pipeline:
+The application is structured as a decoupled full-stack machine learning pipeline:

 * **Machine Learning Engine (XGBoost V3)**:
 A context-aware regressor trained on sequential instruction data.
 It utilizes a 4-dimensional "Sliding Window" feature vector to predict execution latency caused by dependent sequences.